JeffersonLab/clara-docs/source/installation.rst

     > ./install-claracre-clas

-.. note:: Here are step by step instructions how to download and run the installer for CLARA-CLAS on OSX
+.. note:: Here are step by step instructions how to download and run the installer for CRE-CLAS on OSX

 #.
 Ctrl_Click on the above presented link.
 #. cd *work-dir*